-So, let’s review some of the popular alternative IBS therapies we get asked about and see if they’re worth your time and money.
+Let’s review some of the popular IBS alternative treatments we get asked about and see if they’re worth your time and money.

 Stool analysis is an up-and-coming test that we see some of our clients pursuing.
-Stool testing is what it sounds like, you send off a sample of your stool to a lab for analysis and you receive a report that describes the number of pathogens, bacteria, parasites, fungi and yeast present in your colon.
-Some companies also provide advice on recommended changes to diet, supplements, or lifestyle to improve the gut microbiota.
+Stool testing is what it sounds like.
+You send off a sample of your stool to a lab for analysis.
+Then you receive a report that describes the number of pathogens, bacteria, parasites, fungi and yeast present in your colon.
+Some companies also provide advice on recommended changes to diet, supplements, or lifestyle to improve the gut microbiota and improve IBS symptoms.

 The problem with these tests is the science behind the gut microbiome is still so young.
 Just because we can analyze your gut microbiota from stool samples doesn’t mean we fully understand the implication of the information or know what to do with it.
 Gut microbiota vary wildly person to person and we don’t have a standard reference range for gut bacteria.
 Therefore, if your test indicates you have a high level of bacteria, you must ask, what reference range are they using to make that claim?